oceanhackweek/ohw20-proj-argo-mapping/README.md

 1. Import Argo data from selected region of interest (lat/long/depth).
 -- We could skip this initially and just make a script that takes an input dataset consisting of (lat, lon, time, data), which would be more easily applicable to any given dataset.
 [Use Argopy](https://argopy.readthedocs.io/en/latest/data_fetching.html)
 2. Compute mean (large-scale signal).
 -- This can be done simply using a least squares fit to data, with a given set of basis functions such as 2D polynomial in space and a seasonal cycle in time.
-[Can potentially use Scipy to do this](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.curve_fit.html).
+[Can potentially use Scipy to do this](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.curve_fit.html). - see note 1 below.
 3. Subtract mean at data points from data values to get residuals.
 4. Determine parameters of the covariance function that describes the residual field via maximum likelihood estimation (optimize hyperparameters via [george package](https://george.readthedocs.io/en/latest/)).
 5. Use Gaussian process regression with optimized covariance parameters to compute an estimate at a given set of points (lat, lon, time) (via [george package](https://george.readthedocs.io/en/latest/)).
 Add this to the estimate of the large-scale mean to get final estimate.